-The intelligence of cats is something that is often underrated or misinterpreted by their human owners.
+The intelligence and cognitive abilities of cats is something that is often underrated or misinterpreted by their human owners.
 Cats are definitely smarter than they are given credit for.
 But is that a part of their intelligence?
 Hiding how smart they really are from their humans?

 Cat owners: Don’t you ever find yourself acknowledging that your cat must know how cute they are, and are using it against you so they can get away with anything they please?
 This is a common thought among cat owners because to some degree it is the truth.